dmast3r/sudoku-chainRXN/README.md

 		-->side rows and columns can take only two balls -->Four corner of grid can take only one ball

-This game is developed on turboC and uses DOS-box which have very low-end graphics and sometimes it freezes or lazy in processing b/c of this,Fill free to improve it
+This game is developed on turboC and uses DOS-box which have very low-end graphics and sometimes it freezes or lazy in processing.
-You have to press mouse-keys several times to work it Have a nice day!!
+You have to press mouse-keys several times to work it

+Fill free to improve it
+Have a nice day!!